vlaaad/reveal/README.md

 If you are using nrepl, just add `vlaaad.reveal.nrepl/middleware` to the middleware list.
 Minimum nrepl version is `0.6.0`.

-If you are using socket repl, just run main in `vlaaad.reveal.prepl` namespace.
+If you are using socket repl, just run main in `vlaaad.reveal.repl` namespace.

 If you don't want to use it as a repl, just call `(vlaaad.reveal.ui/make)` and it will open a window and return a function: call it with 1 argument to submit a value, call it